 The HW CWE SIG has been established as a forum for researchers and representatives from organizations operating in hardware design, manufacturing, and security to interact with a common goal.
 The goal is to share opinions and expertise and leverage each other’s experiences in supporting the continued growth and adoption of CWE as a common language for defining hardware security weaknesses.
 With over 40 representatives across both commercial and government including NVIDIA, Lattice Semiconductor, Accellera, Intel, Battelle, Bosch, BAE, Synopsys, and Tortuga Logic to name a few, the HW CWE SIG is off to a brilliant start.

 The formation of the HW CWE SIG has also brought together representatives of the three independent security assurance standards teams.
-The first is the Accellera IP Security Assurance Working Group kicked off in 2019.
+The first is the Accellera IP Security Assurance Working Group which kicked off in 2019.
 The group’s mission is to create standards for hardware IP security risks when integrating into larger systems.
 The working group is chaired by Intel and Synopsys and includes several contributors including, NVIDIA, Qualcomm, Cadence and Tortuga Logic.

 The initial scope for the Accellera Working Group was to define an automated systematic approach to leveraging existing IP standards, for specification, design, verification and integration where security risk is a concern.
 The Working Group has published an initial IP Security Assurance Standard white paper providing insight into those key focus areas.
 Now with the formation of the HW CWE SIG, many of the same companies and team members on the Accellera working group are represented on both teams.
 This provides a valuable venue for the IPSA group to acquire insight into adjacent hardware security initiatives and ultimately strengthen the outcome.

-Shortly after the formation of the Accellera Working Group, in a parallel effort, MITRE announced CWE 4.0, which for the first time, including a taxonomy of common hardware weaknesses.
+Shortly after the formation of the Accellera Working Group, in a parallel effort, MITRE announced CWE 4.0, which for the first time, included a taxonomy of common hardware weaknesses.
 The effort launched in February 2020 after a significant push from Intel and MITRE and has grown with many additional hardware CWEs being added since its inception.
 The current 4.2 release now documents 75 hardware-focused CWEs.
 For this effort MITRE, once again, tapped some of the key companies focused on hardware security such as Intel and Tortuga Logic to develop and document hardware CWEs.
 These companies are now all part of the HW CWE SIG as well.

 In the meantime, the US Government’s Department of Defense also started a parallel project called the Hardware Vulnerability Database, which focuses on cataloging hardware vulnerabilities of interest to the government.
 Representatives from this initiative have also joined the HW CWE SIG to provide insight on overlapping areas that are of interest to the government.